dylanaraps/pure-bash-bible/README.md

 done
 ```

-## Loop over the contents of a file.
+## Loop over the contents of a file

 ```shell
 while read -r line; do